 Alarm Indication: Audible signal sounds and alphanumeric display at the alarm keypad identifying the zone originating an alarm.
 An alarm displayed at the keypad will annunciate with an audible tone.
 Alarm keypad provides alpha text as to the location of the alarm zone.

 A local 120 decibel siren is to be attached to alarm module Relay A output.
-Standard USPIS programming as currently configured will not activate siren during alarms but installer tech should verify thru service interface that siren is functioning at time of installation.
+Standard USPIS programming as currently configured will not activate siren during alarms, but installer tech should verify thru service interface that siren is functioning at time of installation.

 SUBMITTALS